 - Notify your customers that your business will begin using electronic check conversion.
 Federal laws require you to post a notification about this change and give your customers a takeaway copy.
 You must also provide customers with a phone number to request more information.

 - Look for a processor that makes it easy to align your current business processes with your new electronic processing system, export customer data, and integrate your new system with your business management software.

 QuickBooks Payments offers a complete payment processing solution.
-Your business can take payments from customers in a variety ways — from ACH bank payments and electronic checks to credit cards including Visa, MasterCard, Discover and American Express — and payments hit your account twice as fast as before.
+Your business can take payments from customers in a variety ways — from completely free ACH bank payments and electronic checks to credit cards including Visa, MasterCard, Discover and American Express — and payments hit your account twice as fast as before.